bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/bundling-and-pushing.md

 The `stencil push` command allows you to bundle your theme and upload it to the store, with a single terminal command.
 To run `stencil push`, you must first:

-Successfully initialize your theme using a [Stencil CLI token](https://support.bigcommerce.com/s/article/Store-API-Accounts#creating) that you created with the `Themes: modify scope`.
+Successfully initialize your theme using a [Stencil CLI token](/stencil-docs/installing-stencil-cli/live-previewing-a-theme#creating-store-level-api-accounts-for-stencil) that you created with the `themes: modify` scope.

 Install Stencil CLI version 1.12.0 or higher.